 In the Band of Brothers TV series, civilians from the town of Hurlach are shown burying the bodies, but what is not mentioned is that they were forced at gun-point to handle bodies of prisoners who had died of typhus.
 The Germans had not been vaccinated and some of them undoubtedly got typhus and died as a result.
 (At Bergen-Belsen, out of 80 unvaccinated German guards who were forced to handle the bodies of typhus victims, 20 died of typhus.)

-The Germans are shown in Band of Brothers, arriving at Kaufering IV wearing nice clothes.
+In Band of Brothers, German civilians are shown, as they arrive at Kaufering IV wearing nice clothes.
 This is true to life; they had been ordered to wear their Sunday best for the burial of the bodies.
 This was the case at all the concentration camps where civilians were ordered to bury the bodies.

 Then there is a scene in Band of Brothers where one of the 101st Airborne soldiers is screaming at a German shop keeper who is objecting because all of his goods are being taken by the Americans to feed the Kaufering IV prisoners.
 The shop keeper keeps repeating “Ich bin kein Nazi.”
 But the soldier is angry because the shopkeeper didn’t do anything about the Kaufering IV camp, although he must have smelled the burning bodies.
 Of course, the German civilians would not have been told anything about the top secret underground factories in the Kaufering camps, but this American with a Harvard background couldn’t understand that.